WinterMelon14/NetViz/README.md

 `NetViz-windows-x64-1.0.0.zip`

-Download the ZIP from the official release source or a trusted link supplied by the publisher.
-Do not download or run repackaged copies from unknown sources.
+Download the ZIP from the releases page.

 NetViz 1.0.0 supports 64-bit Windows 10 and Windows 11.
 Microsoft Edge WebView2
-Runtime is required and is already installed on most current Windows systems.
+Runtime is required.

 ## Install and run